tezock/KeyDash/README.md

 -Built a a working version of the input field!
 However, I made it more 'stateful' than intended.
 Only up from here!

+-Refactoring in web dev is a pain.. first time using branches to manage version control!
+Previously I'd just made a copy of the file to keep the original version, but this method simplifies the process.